sakshi1303/DataEngineerDummy2/docs/InterviewQuestions.md

 range returns list and xrange returns generator objects.

+range - returns list object, takes more memory, slower, all list operations can be applied xrange - returns generator object, less memory, faster in speed, list operations cannot be applied

+Python3 - xrange deprecated and range behave as xrange

 </details>

 ## Use awk to divide the file between even and odd number of lines